ehazlett/finca/README.md

 ```

-Finca is a render farm system for Blender.
+Finca is a render farm system for LuxRender.